Plants of Wild Nephin National Park

 Ireland does not have a large flora for a European country and this is for a number of reasons – it is not a large island and it has been isolated from Britain and the rest of Europe for about 7,500 years.
 Ireland’s image as the Emerald Isle is due to the mild winters and damp summers that are experienced here.
 The natural landscape of Ireland was predominantly a wooded one and despite the significantly reduced areas of woodland that now exist many of Ireland’s plants found in the open countryside are characteristic of woodland.

-For visitors to the new Visitor centre for Wild Nephin Ballycroy National Park the Daithí Bán Nature Trail offers a good opportunity to see some of the plants typical of the peatland ecosystem which is comprised of various habitats including wet heath, dry heath and bog.
+For visitors the Ballycroy Visitor Centre the Daithí Bán Nature Trail offers a good opportunity to see some of the plants typical of the peatland ecosystem which is comprised of various habitats including wet heath, dry heath and bog.